Sectioning Techniques

 - Resin-bonded diamond blades: Diamond particles embedded in a resin matrix.
 Provide smooth cutting with minimal damage.
 Ideal for brittle materials and when surface quality is critical.

 - CBN blades: Cubic boron nitride particles instead of diamond.
-Excellent for ferrous materials, as CBN doesn't react with iron like diamond can.
-Ideal for hardened steels.
+Excellent for ferrous materials: diamond reacts with iron at cutting-zone temperatures and dulls rapidly, while CBN does not.
+Ideal for high-carbon and hardened steels.

 Wafer Blade Selection Guidelines